-Secondly, we must memorize and meditate on Proverbs chapters 5, 6, and 7, giving special attention to the passages that relate to the end results of fornication and adultery.
-We must possess a sober understanding of what are the real results of sexual sins in order to help quell the irresponsible, selfish urge to be sexual outside of wedlock.
+Secondly, we must memorize and meditate on Proverbs chapters 5, 6, and 7 giving special attention to the passages that relate to the end results of fornication and adultery.
+We must possess a sober understanding of the real results of sexual sins in order to help quell the irresponsible, selfish urge to be sexual outside of wedlock.
 The results are manifold and deadly.

 III.
 PROTECT AND NURTURE THE SEXUAL ASPECT OF MARRIAGE